dekoza/django-biscuit/README.rst

 What's It Look Like?
 ====================

-As this version is pre-alpha, the following examples does not work yet.
+As this version is pre-alpha, the following example does not work yet.

 The most basic example **should** looks like this::